logdna/nodejs/README.md

 Values: `YourCustomApp`
 Max Length: `32`

-The app which is sending this log line.
+The app passed along with this log line.

 ## Winston Transport